 First Edition First Printing indicates First State and will usually be detailed if there is likely to be any known doubt - any other indications e.g. number or letter lines not ending with '1' or 'A' and Printer Codes with interpretation will be noted.

 Uncorrected Proof Copies:

 Before books are printed, the Publisher often produces a few Uncorrected Proof Copies.
-These are the book's pages bound (usually) in plain paper covers and are used by the Publisher and Author to proof-read the book and make spelling and last-minute corrections (and improvements?).
+These are the book's pages bound (usually) in plain paper or card covers and are used by the Publisher and Author to proof-read the book and make spelling and last-minute corrections (and improvements?).
 Sometimes a few Proofs are issued to favoured reviewers so they can comment on the book (and favourable reviews get on the DJ) but mostly they are destroyed once they've been used for this checking.
 Sometines a large number of these proofs are produced for promotional purposes and these may be numbered and signed by the author.

 Usually only a couple of dozen Proofs are produced (often less) and they are one of the earliest forms of the book (and are not intended to be sold) and have one of the earliest forms of the text.

 For these reasons, they are scarcer than the actual book that is finally produced.

 Many editions of a book do not have Proofs at all, because they are being set in print using a previous edition as a master, but a First Edition will usually have a proof, and often the First Edition in a particular country (e.g. the UK) will have a proof (as English and American are a little different)